Jan 14, 2023

 And you realize that although this system is a little bit cumbersome, it's not as bad as you were thinking.

 Right?
-So let's say we wanted to go back to the to the layout, which is above it and add a third column.
+So let's say we wanted to go back to the layout, which is above it, and add a third column.

 Look at that.

 We want to go back to two columns.

 Now keep in mind if we get rid of that third column, it goes back to two columns, meaning that the third one disappeared.

 So what that means is If we had this text that was in that third column, and we went to two columns, that takes us now, God.

 When you get rid of that, that block, it's going to delete the content of the widget.

 Anyway, maybe I'm getting a little too deep here, I want to show you guys now that you can see that you can drag things around, you can drag it from, you know, one column to another, then you start to see that, you know, it's not as bad as you thought, number one, but it is a little bit chaotic in that.